Goes By: Goldwater

 Department of Energy Computational Science Graduate Fellowship

-Provides outstanding benefits and opportunities to students pursuing doctoral degrees in fields of study that use high performance computing to solve complex science and engineering problems. $36,000 stipend, $5,000 academic allowance in first year, $1,000 academic allowance each renewed year; renewable for up to 4 years.
+Provides outstanding benefits and opportunities to students pursuing doctoral degrees in fields of study that use high performance computing to solve complex science and engineering problems. $38,000 stipend, full tuition and fees, $1,000 annual travel allowance; renewable for up to 4 years.
 Also, recipients participate in a 12 week DoE practicum and yearly conferences.

 Department of Defense National Defense Science and Engineering Grad Fellowships

 Highly competitive, portable fellowship that is awarded to U.S. citizens and nationals who intend to pursue a doctoral degree in one of fifteen supported STEM disciplines.
-Three years of support, including full tuition and all mandatory fees, a monthly stipend (minimum $30,500), and up to $1000 in medical insurance.
+Three years of support, including full tuition and all mandatory fees, a monthly stipend ($40,800 annually), and up to $1400 in medical insurance.

 National Science Foundation Graduate Research Fellowship